LaganYT/LTunes-Flutter/README.md

   • Background download manager with resume, progress, and cancellation
   • Queue multiple downloads concurrently

+## Download Queue Notifications

+LTunes now shows download progress in system notifications!
+When you have songs in your download queue:

+- **Active Downloads**: Shows the currently downloading song with progress percentage
+- **Queued Downloads**: Shows the number of songs waiting to be downloaded
+- **Notification Actions**:
+  - Tap the notification to view the download queue
+  - Use "Cancel All" to stop all downloads
+  - Use "View Queue" to open the download queue screen

+The notification will automatically appear when downloads start and disappear when the queue is empty.

 ## Installation

 1. Ensure you have Flutter SDK ≥ 3.0 installed